What to Expect at Bear Camp

 Your vacation time is valuable, and we want to make your stay at Bear Camp an experience that has you coming back again and again.
 With a list a mile long of activities to enjoy, a scenic backdrop better than any postcard, we have something for everyone, everyday.

 Imagine a group of friends or family, all with different interests: some want action and adventure in the mountains with a group, others prefer a tranquil day on the water, some want to decompress through yoga and massage, while others want to sample the whole menu!
 Bear Camp is a place where you can have it all, and still come together for something that everyone can get on board with – happy hour on the patio, overlooking stunning wilderness.

-Leave the details to us as we provide hand-ground organic coffee, wholesome and plentiful meals, an interesting selection of boutique wines and local beer, top-of-the-line equipment, experienced and passionate guides, an endless backyard of pristine wilderness and wildlife viewing.
+Leave the details to us as we provide hand-ground organic coffee, wholesome and plentiful meals (Sample our June 2017 menu here), an interesting selection of boutique wines and local beer, top-of-the-line equipment, experienced and passionate guides, an endless backyard of pristine wilderness and wildlife viewing.

 We pride ourselves on running a relaxed and flexible schedule.
 Put away your watch, no need for a fixed itinerary, each day we make our plan based on what you want to do to optimize your time.
 At Bear Camp, we have all the toys: kayaks, SUP’s, fishing boats and gear, hiking trails, mountain bikes, horseback trails, and if you want to treat yourself, a helicopter can be booked for high alpine experience.